Ch33s3Burger/ODISS-Docker/README.md

 docker-compose up -d
 ```

-6. Setup Metabase

-    * Open `https://<sever-name>/metabase` in your browser.
-    * Follow the steps and use the same login data defined in your [config](#metabase_config).
-(You can always adjust the settings later and run the setup script again)
-    * Run the ["Auto Metabase to Trino connection"](./scripts/SCIPTS.md#auto-metabase-to-trino-connection) script to access the Druid Data in Metabase.
+6. Setup Metabase.
+Run the ["Auto Metabase Setup"](./scripts/SCIPTS.md#auto-kafka-ingestion)

 7. Add Kafka ingestion in Druid.
-Run the ["Auto Kafka Ingestion"](./scripts/SCIPTS.md#auto-kafka-ingestion) script to make Druid listen to the Kafka topics.
+Run the ["Auto Kafka Ingestion"](./scripts/SCIPTS.md#auto-metabase-setup) script to make Druid listen to the Kafka topics.
 This will automatically import new Data that has been added to the Kafka Streams.

 ## Configuration <a name="config"></a>